mindkin/hourfleet/docs/zapier.md

 # Notifications

 Notifications provide this data, which can be selected (from the Message Text dropdown) when you setup your Zap.
+For a more detailed explaination of what notifications get sent out and when check out the [Notifications Page](notifications.html)

 ## Fields